Bearhand Physical Therapy

 stress reduction,anxiety,nervousness,abuse,trauma,emotional pain,mental health,spa,wellness,health

-myofascial pain syndrome,sciatica,piriformis syndrome,hip pain,frozen shoulder,torn rotator cuff, tm
+myofascial pain syndrome,sciatica,piriformis,hip pain,frozen shoulder, rotator cuff, tmj,tmd,ITB

 My goal is to help clients become pain free without surgery, drugs or invasive interventions.